 Simon Sinek in his book "Start with the Why" differentiates decision making into 3 main categories: Why, How, and What.

 When companies start with "Why", they will tap into our innate drive to include those products as symbols of our values and beliefs.
-They make us feel special like we belong to something bigger, and we feel a sense of tribe affiliation with all the others buying the same products.
+They make us feel special like we are apart of something bigger.

 Most team leaders generally start with "What's" and "Hows" because that's what their teams ask for.
 They ask for specific tasks, tactics & a specific responsibility.
 But , if they have a vague understanding about the vision of the company without a deeper knowledge of the "Why", then they may start to feel like they don't make an impact or any relevant difference.
 That they are merely salaried workers, who are doing the "dirty work".

 As far as business goes, data-driven, agile processes are important for project management & daily/weekly productivity, but make sure your employees have a good dose of the "Why" in there.
-We want to be around people and organizations who are like us and share our beliefs.
+We want to be around people and organizations that share our beliefs.
 Our brain & primal instincts operate in a certain way.
 So in order to know how to hack your brain, you'll need to understand what parts of the brain to trigger.

 Of course, it's not possible that every person in the company directly aligns with the company's objectives & vision.
 But it's crucial that the employees know exactly what you as a team leader and the company wants to accomplish in the long run.

-Tests their ideas (are they contested, or have you hired a herd of sheep)
+Tests your ideas (are they contested, or have you hired a herd of sheep)

 We have all heard & implemented the build, measure, learn loop on how to properly hypothesize & test our business ideas.
 The problem with the build-measure-learn loop, is, that for the majority of team leaders the point zero – test & hypothesize – gets forgotten.
 Meaning that if your employees are not contesting your ideas, even bad ones get passed straight through, to the building phase.